fgsec/fgsec.github.io/_posts/2021-02-10-Injecting-dotNet-Assemblies-To-Unmanaged-Processes.md

 For this task we will use the Donut project, you can read more about it [here.](https://github.com/TheWover/donut)

-The syntax is very simple, we need to indicate our payload (-f), the Class preceded by the Namespace (c) and the method to be executed (m).
+The syntax is very simple, we need to indicate our payload (-f), the Class preceded by the Namespace (-c) and the method to be executed (-m).
 You can specify the system architecture (-a), with 1 for x86 and 2 for amd64:

 ```powershell
 .\donut.exe -f .\atlas_callback.exe -c Atlas.Program -m Main -a 2